salilab/imp_spatiotemporal_tutorial/doc/snapshot1.md

 Next, we will describe the process of modeling a multiple static snapshots, as performed by running `start_sim.py`.

 We first must select which snapshots to model.
 Here, we choose only to model snapshots at 0 minutes, 1 minute, and 2 minutes because ET and SAXS data are only available at those time points.
-We know this complex has three protein chains (A, B, and C), and we choose to model these chains based on their protein stoicheometry data.
-We then use [prepare_protein_library](https://integrativemodeling.org/nightly/doc/ref/namespaceIMP_1_1spatiotemporal_1_1prepare__protein__library.html) to calculate the protein copy numbers for each snapshot model and to use the topology file of the full complex to generate a topology file for each of these snapshot models.
+We know this complex has three protein chains (A, B, and C), and we choose to model these chains based on their protein copy number data.
+We then use [prepare_protein_library](https://integrativemodeling.org/nightly/doc/ref/namespaceIMP_1_1spatiotemporal_1_1prepare__protein__library.html) to calculate the protein copy numbers for each snapshot model and to use the topology file of the full complex (`spatiotemporal_topology.txt`) to generate a topology file for each of these snapshot models.
 Here, we choose to model 3 protein copy numbers at each time point, and restrict the final time point to have the same protein copy numbers as the native structure.

 \code{.py}
 # 1a - parameters for prepare_protein_library: